 Status Description Timing Acknowledged The "Acknowledged" status is used to indicate that MSCI is aware of an upcoming event.
-With this status, MSCI will not disclose any details of the treatment of the corporate event.
-The "Acknowledged" status is used for all corporate events (mergers, acquisitions, spin off, buybacks, block sales and conversions), except for corporate actions resulting in a price adjustment (stock, split, rights, etc.), where an "Expected" or "Undetermined" announcement will be sent.
-For IPOs, a "Confirmed" announcement will be sent.
+With this status, MSCI does not disclose any details of the treatment of the corporate event.
+The "Acknowledged" status is used for all corporate events (mergers, acquisitions, spin off, buybacks, block sales and conversions), except for corporate actions resulting in a price adjustment (stock, split, rights, etc.), where an "Expected" or "Undetermined" announcement is sent.
+For IPOs, a "Confirmed" announcement is sent.
 As early as practicable.
-Undetermined The "Undetermined" status will be used when the event is conditional upon uncertain events (e.g.: the outcome of the tender offer is uncertain), or the effective date is not known.
+Undetermined The "Undetermined" status is used when the event is conditional upon uncertain events (e.g: the outcome of the tender offer is uncertain), or the effective date is not known.
 MSCI describes the event and how it intends to implement it if and when the event becomes effective.
-Undetermined announcements will be sent when there is some uncertainty that the event will take place.
+Undetermined announcements are sent when there is some uncertainty that the event will take place.
 Expected MSCI sends an "expected" announcement to describe the implementation and changes that are intended to be made when the effective date is known and when MSCI considers that an event is likely to be successful, provided that the necessary public information concerning the event is available Generally 10 business days before the effective date.
-Confirmed The "Confirmed" status will be used when all details for the implementation of the security's change have been finalized.
+Confirmed The "Confirmed" status is used when all details for the implementation of the security's change have been finalized.
 Confirmed announcement is generally sent at least 2 days before the effective date.
-Implemented The "Implemented" status will be used when the change has been implemented in the index.
-The event will remain in the Advance Corporate Events (ACE) file 2 days after its effective date.
-Canceled The "Canceled" status will be used when a previously announced event does not occur.
+Implemented The "Implemented" status is used when the change has been implemented in the index.
+The event remains in the Advance Corporate Events (ACE) file 2 days after its effective date.
+Canceled The "Canceled" status is used when a previously announced event does not occur.
 As early as practicable.
-Correction The "Correction" status will be used when a modification needs to be made to an event that was previously "Confirmed".
+Correction The "Correction" status is used when a modification needs to be made to an event that was previously "Confirmed".
 As early as practicable.